steipete/steipete.com/_posts/2020-10-18-growing-your-twitter-followers.md

 ## Your Online Persona

-There's many strategies for online personas, I can only share what works really well for me.
+There are many strategies for online personas, I can only share what works really well for me.
 I follow people to cover specific areas/topics and also for their commentary/personality.
-In a way Twitter is a newsfeed where the comments become before the content, and you pick people for content.
+In a way Twitter is a newsfeed where the comments are presented before the content, and you pick people for both content and comments.

-I'm known for talking about iOS, sometimes company building and have a pretty sharp tongue on tech news.
-I used to keep politics out of my feed but after 2016 I do sprinkle in topics that are important to me, from US politics to climate change and LGBTQ rights.
+I'm known for talking about iOS, bootstrapping a company, and have a pretty sharp tongue on tech news.
+I used to keep politics out of my feed but after 2016 I do sprinkle in topics that are important to me, from US politics to climate change and LGBTQIA rights.

-There will always be people that complain that XY topic shouldn't be on Twitter, but in the end that's your choice and it's their choice to follow you, not yours.
+There will always be people that complain that XY topic shouldn't be on Twitter, but in the end that's *your choice* and it's their choice to follow you.

 I'm openly gay on Twitter, but only in the last few years also started talking about that.
 Being open does allow me to put unique perspective on some content, and it does add more complexity to my persona.
-I don't share pictures or private content though, that part is for Instagram.
+I almost never share pictures or private content though, [that part is for Instagram](https://www.instagram.com/sportg33k/).

 Whatever you go with, be authentic.
 I don't share everything on Twitter, but what I share is honest and usually done with passion, interesting or funny.
-I do not share content for money or for favors - only if I find it interesting.
+I do not share content for money or for favors - only if I really find it interesting.

 ### Your Avatar

 Pick an Avatar that you like and stick with it.
 I do recommend a real face and not a sketch or something more abstract, as it'll help folks identify you at conferences or events.
 Make sure you use the same picture and use it everywhere (GitHub, Gravatar, Email, ...) so you have one universal online identity.
 People will scan the picture much faster than your name - changing it will result in a temporary loss of engagement and is usually something folks dislike.
 You can change it, but I recommend not doing that or at least only every few years.

-Or, you can be [really sneaky and just re-make your picture so it slightly changes every year](https://krausefx.com/blog/continuous-delivery-for-your-profile-picture).
+Or, you can be really sneaky and just [re-make your picture so it slightly changes every year](https://krausefx.com/blog/continuous-delivery-for-your-profile-picture).

 ### Direct Messages